ZenGo-X/multi-party-eddsa/README.md

 Contact
 -------------------
-Feel free to [reach out](mailto:github@kzencorp.com) or join the KZen Research [Telegram](https://t.me/joinchat/ET1mddGXRoyCxZ-7) for discussions on code and research.
+Feel free to [reach out](mailto:github@kzencorp.com) or join the ZenGo X [Telegram](https://t.me/joinchat/ET1mddGXRoyCxZ-7) for discussions on code and research.